openstreams/wflow/doc/index.rst

 transparent, can be changed by other modellers easily, and the system allows for rapid development.
 In order to run the model both PCRaster 4.* and Python 2.7 are needed.
-At the moment only 64 bit versions are actively supported.
+At the moment only 64 bit versions are  supported.